-Adjusting the Sound Press the SOUND (TUNE) knob repeatedly to display the Bass (BAS), Treble (TRE), Balance (BAL), and Fader (FAD) setting.
+Press the SOUND (TUNE) knob repeatedly to display Bass (BAS), Treble (TRE), Balance (BAL), and Fader (FAD) settings.

-Each mode is shown in the display as it changes.
-Turn the SOUND (TUNE) knob to adjust the setting to your liking.
-When the level reaches the center, you will see "C" in the display.
-The system will automatically return the display to the selected audio mode about 5 seconds after you stop adjusting a mode.
+Turn the knob to adjust the setting.
+When the level reaches the center, you will see a "C" in the display.
+The system will return to the audio display in about 5 seconds.